 The cool thing about Pustekuchen—besides being for ages 4 to 99—is that when kids play it, they have no idea that they’re learning

 discipline, concentration, taking turns, and patience.
-After all, games are about escaping reality, about being side-tracked into a made-up, a fictional world without risk of disapproval.
+After all, games are about escaping reality, about being side-tracked into a made-up, a fictional world without risk of reprimand.

 Who knew that transforming fiction into reality only intensifies the make-believe experience?

 Attention please!
 According to the new rules, when you win a dessert card, you also get… the actual dessert!